 Whether you are ill and seeking healing or seeking greater passion and joy in your life, shamanism may offer you some substantive solutions.
 Certainly, if no other curing modality has touched you or helped you, try shamanism.

-Don’t make shamanism the last possible course of treatment or the last modality you study.
-Work it into your self-care regimen on a routine and regular basis.
+But don’t make shamanism the last possible course of treatment or the last modality you study.
 It is, simply put, good medicine.

 Lora J. Jansson, 2004